LCodepy/Excelsis/README.md

    4. Help bar

 The cell grid is where you write your code.
-Selected cell is the cell that has green edges.
+The Selected cell is the cell that has green edges.
 You can move on the cell grid with arrow keys.
 The help bar shows you all keyboard shortcuts.
-To figure out where are you currently located on the cell grid you can look at vertical and horizontal ruler, For example:
+To figure out where are you currently located on the cell grid you can look at vertical and horizontal rulers, For example:

 ![Movement](assets/main-view-movement.png)